 "Put for my misfortune, I was chiefly fond to linger about the Dwarfie Stone, as it is called, a relic of antiquity, which strangers look on with curiosity, and the natives with awe.
 It is a huge fragment of rock, which lies in a broken and rude valley, full of stones and precipices, in the recesses of the Ward-hill of Hoy.
 The inside of rock has two couches, hewn by no earthly hand, and having a small passage between them.
-The doorway is now open to the weather; but beside it lies a large stone, which, adapted to grooves still visible in the entrance, once had served to open and to close this extraordinary dwelling, which Trollid, a dwarf famous in the northern Sagas, is said to have framed for his own favourite residence.
+The doorway is now open to the weather; but beside it lies a large stone, which, adapted to grooves still visible in the entrance, once had served to open and to close this extraordinary dwelling, which Trollid, a dwarf famous in the northern Sagas, is said to have framed for his own favorite residence.
 The lonely shepherd avoids the place; for at sunrise, high noon, or sunset, the misshapen for over the necromantic owner may sometimes still be seen sitting by the Dwarfie Stone."

 Another author – Charles John Shore (Sketches of the coasts and islands of Scotland, and of the Isle of Man, 1836) – considered the carving to be an apartment, where one room is suited for sleeping and the hole is suitable for cooking.
-He wrote that, according to local legends, it was a habitation of dwarf married to giant.
-Local pastor Mr Barry (the 19th century) considered this to be an abode of hermit.
+He wrote that, according to local legends, it was a habitation of dwarf married to the giant.
+Local pastor Mr. Barry (the 19th century) considered this to be an abode of hermit.

 In earlier times – up to the early 20th century – visitors to the stone left some offering.

 Mysterious carbuncle and stone egg